Mtamanika Youngblood Curator-in-Residence Program

 • The program encourages exhibitions that reflect on Black history and culture through fresh, impactful, and culturally sensitive perspectives.
 Exhibitions may explore local, national, or international narratives and should aim to engage the Sweet Auburn community and the general public meaningfully.

 • The residency spans 12 months, during which the selected curator will be expected to complete three exhibitions.
+The 2026-2027 program schedule is as follows:

 • Applicants are required to submit a comprehensive application, including a proposal detailing their vision for the residency, a portfolio of past work, and a statement of intent explaining how their work aligns with the mission of the Mtamanika Youngblood Curator-in-Residence program.
 Shortlisted candidates may be invited to interview with the selection committee.